Armageddon (novel): Plot summary

 Half a year later, Ming Toy and Ree Woo marry, and the Global Community cabinet now moves to Baghdad, to a special conference room that the Tribulation Force has secretly bugged in order to find out Carpathia's plans.
 During the meeting, Carpathia confesses that he is the Antichrist, and then with Leon Fortunato he causes three Carpathia clone bodies come to life by three froglike spirits that come out of their mouths.
 Their purpose is to gather up all the armies of the world to the Jezreel Valley (the Valley of Megiddo, or Armageddon) for the final battle.
 It is at this point that Tsion Ben-Judah decides to turn over the leadership at Petra to Chaim Rosenzweig in order to train himself as a soldier to defend Jerusalem from the Global Community forces.

 At the final week of the Tribulation, God causes the Euphrates River to dry up, allowing the armies from the east to pass over and gather at the Jezreel Valley, fulfilling the sixth Bowl Judgment.
 The day before the Lord's second coming, Tsion travels to Jerusalem with Buck to fight with the Jews and to share the gospel with them so that they could be saved.
 An angel appears in New Babylon and calls believers to come out of her before she is destroyed.
-Mac McCullum travels to New Babylon with Lionel Whalum and delivers the remaining believers out prior to its destruction which they watch happen from the sky after rescuing believers from the city; New Babylon is utterly destroyed in 1 hour, similar to Sodom and Gomorrah.
+Mac McCullum travels to New Babylon with Lionel Whalum and delivers the remaining believers out prior to its destruction which they watch happen from the sky after rescuing believers from the city; New Babylon is utterly destroyed in one hour, similar to Sodom and Gomorrah.
 The battle finally commences on the day of the Lord's coming, with the Jews in Jerusalem dealing with Global Community forces storming the city and the people of Petra dealing with the vast sea of military forces surrounding the location.
-During the battle, Tsion is killed, and Buck and Rayford are mortally wounded, Buck defending the Old City, and Rayford when he is shelled on a reconnaissance mission outside Petra.
-One of the two original Tribulation Force members die at the end of the book.
+During the battle, Tsion is killed, and Buck and Rayford are wounded, Buck defending the Old City, and Rayford when he is shelled on a reconnaissance mission outside Petra.
+One of the two original Tribulation Force members dies at the end of the book.